Skip to main content

 Meet Steve Stockman (R-WorldNetDaily)

-Stockman’s entry into the race comes just weeks after the Houston Chronicle investigated his murky finances, but the far-right congressman has much more going for him than questionable financial dealings.
+Stockman’s entry into the race comes just weeks after the Houston Chronicle investigated his murky finances(link is external), but the far-right congressman has much more going for him than questionable financial dealings.
 Here are five of Stockman’s most extreme and outlandish political ploys:

 1. Birther & Election Trutherism